That is CHIO Aachen

 High-class, emotional, international – the fascination of CHIO Aachen

 The equestrian world has a capital city.
 Many comparisons have been made in the attempt to underline the standing of the CHIO Aachen, the official tournament of the Federal Republic of German: For instance it has been called the Wimbledon of equestrian sport or the Mecca of the equestrian sport world.
-The Federal Chancellor, Angela Merkel said, “The heart of the equestrian sport beats in Aachen.”
+The former Federal Chancellor, Angela Merkel said, “The heart of the equestrian sport beats in Aachen.”
 The most successful international female show-jumper, Meredith Michaels-Beerbaum, pragmatically stated “Aachen is Aachen.”
 Precisely.
 There are a number of things that make the traditional CHIO event at the Soers in Aachen so special.

 The most prestigious competitions in the world are staged here in extraordinary stadiums: Whether it is the ROLEX Grand Prix of the show-jumpers in front of 40,000 spectators or the dressage competition, the Deutsche Bank Prize, in the spectacular Deutsche Bank Stadium – competing in Aachen is pure fascination and at the same time a great challenge.
 “Riding with goose bumps” is how the athletes describe what it is like to be immersed in this atmosphere and experience the special moments that are unique to Aachen.